10 First Aid Skills Everyone Should Know

 This is not easy to do if you haven’t practiced!

-Another mistake that people make with CPR is that they compress on the wrong part of the chest, which can cause ribs to break.
+Another mistake people make with CPR is that they compress the wrong part of the chest, which can cause ribs to break.

 If a rib breaks during CPR, you have to continue doing it.

-*Just because a person is unconscious, it doesn’t mean CPR is necessary!
+*Just because someone is unconscious doesn’t mean CPR is necessary!

-Well, it turns out that the guy was just unconscious but still breathing, so CPR was completely unnecessary.
+Well, it turns out the guy was unconscious but still breathing, so CPR was completely unnecessary.

-Hence why the first step of CPR is to check whether the patient is responsive and breathing.
+Hence, the first step of CPR is checking whether the patient is responsive and breathing.

 6. How to Treat Shock